Amalia Ulman

-Amalia Ulman (born 1989) is an Argentinian artist and film director based in New York City whose practice includes performance, installation, video and net-art works.
+Amalia Ulman (born 1989) is an Argentine-Spanish artist and film director whose practice includes performance, installation, video and net-art works.
 Her work deals with issues of class, gender, sexuality, and middlebrow aesthetics.
 In 2021, Ulman made her feature film debut, with El Planeta.

 Early life

 Ulman was born in Argentina in 1989 and was raised in Gijón, in the Spanish province of Asturias, after emigrating with her family.

 In 2009, she left Spain to study at Central Saint Martins in London, where she graduated in 2011.
 In 2013, she was in a serious Greyhound bus accident that left her with a permanent disability.